hackoregon/hack-university-database-engineering/Class Notes/Session 1 - Big O.md

 Putting money under your mattress is a good examples of linear growth.
-Saving money at the bank and counting in binary are good examples of exponential growth.
+Saving money at the bank is a good example of exponential growth.

 ####Help understanding exponential growth:
 Play this [video game](http://www.kongregate.com/games/Playsaurus/clicker-heroes) for one hour.
 Every 5 minutes, write down your DPS and predict what your DPS will be in 5 minutes.